Free Walking Tour Reykjavik

 – Make sure your guide is marked with the CityWalk logo!

-We meet up in a grassy green park, named Austurvöllur in front of the House of Parliament (Alþingi) We are easy to find on the main square with a big hand-sign.
+We meet up in a grassy green park, named Austurvöllur in front of the House of Parliament (Alþingi) We are easy to find in the main square with a unique Flip-Stick.
 Make sure you don’t confuse us with other tour groups.
 Always look for the CityWalk logo.

 Our regular booking system does NOT allow bookings for more than 6 people per booking for a very good reason.
 Big groups of 6+ people can join the classic “free” walk with special permission given via e-mail through this contact form.
 If you exceed 10 people in total, we ask you to book the tour privately since we cannot accommodate you along with our regular guests.
 Please read about the Private Tour we offer.